 Remove leftover Homebrew files

-sudo rm -rf /home/linuxbrew/.linuxbrew
+sudo rm -rf /home/linuxbrew

-Confirm the prefix is gone:
+Confirm the command and prefix are gone:

-ls -ld /home/linuxbrew /home/linuxbrew/.linuxbrew 2>/dev/null || echo "removed"
+ls -ld /home/linuxbrew 2>/dev/null || echo "prefix removed"

 Conclusion